Why should I join AGCAS?

 Additional benefits for Heads of Service

 Heads receive an invitation to attend and/or send a deputy to the annual Heads of Service Conference, where careers service managers meet to discuss common issues.
 They also have access to AGCAS-HEADS, an email discussion list for heads of careers services.
-Specialist training is offered to heads of service, including regular training for new and nearly-new heads, and support with obtaining matrix, the recognised quality standard is also available.
+Specialist training is offered to heads of service, including regular training for new and nearly-new heads.

 AGCAS membership downloads